Foster Parent Training in the Northwest Territories

 Ongoing Training Requirements

 Approval is not the end of your training obligations.
-Foster home licences are renewed annually, and continued approval requires completing a minimum number of professional development hours each year.
+Foster home licences are subject to annual review, and continued approval requires completing a minimum number of professional development hours each year.
 The specific requirement may vary by region and the type of placements you are approved for, but plan for ongoing learning as a permanent part of your role rather than a one-time hurdle.

 Specialized care placements — for children with significant medical needs, complex behavioural profiles, or disabilities — typically carry additional training requirements beyond the baseline.
 If you are interested in providing specialized care, ask your social worker about what additional training that pathway involves.